Uninett/nav/doc/reference/portadmin.rst

 The Config File
 ===============

-PortAdmin has a config file.
-Some of the options that can be set in this file
+The way in which PortAdmin operates can be configured through :file:`portadmin.conf`.
+Some of the options that can be set in this file are:
-are:

 **voice_vlans**
     Voice VLANs are the VLANs you use for IP telephone traffic.
 If